RunestoneInteractive/RunestoneServer/source/GeneralIntro/introduction.rst

     Display data on the screen or send data to a file or other device.

 math and logic
-    Perform basic mathematical operations like addition, and multiplication, and logical operations like ``and``, ``or``, and ``not``.
+    Perform basic mathematical operations like addition and multiplication and logical operations like ``and``, ``or``, and ``not``.

 conditional execution